Here's a quick guide for what you need to pack to make sure you're ready to take on this nearly untouched land.

 There's no place on earth like Antarctica.
 While this makes a voyage to the continent one you'll never forget, it also means it''s unlike anything you've for which you've ever prepared.
 You need to take all of the elements of your trip into account, from the extreme weather to the types of activities you'll be doing.
 Here's a quick packing guide that will help you figure out what to take on the ultimate southern voyage:

 It's no secret that Antarctica is cold, but "cold" is practically an understatement.
-Even during your summer cruise, you should expect temperatures around -35 degrees Fahrenheit.
-That's a level of cold for which most people have no reference.
+Even during your summer cruise, you should expect temperatures around 30 degrees Fahrenheit.
 While the bracing and clarifying affect of this extreme chill will likely be one of your favorite things about traveling to Antarctica, you should not take it lightly.

 Invest in well-made long underwear you can wear as your bottommost layer.
 Look for fabrics that keep you dry as well - your warmest layer will lose a lot of its value if it gets damp when you sweat.